depa-tto/Python-project-exam/README.md

 This project is a Python-based quiz application that uses data analysis and a structured dataset to create an engaging quiz experience about movies and tv series.
 The project is organized into several components, each with a specific role in data preparation, analysis, and gameplay.

 ## Project Structure
-- py_project.py: This file performs descriptive analysis on the dataset.
+- descriptive_analysis.ipynb: This file performs descriptive analysis on the dataset.
 It generates insights and statistics that help understand the dataset’s structure and content, providing valuable context for both the quiz content and game design.

 - dataset_merge.py: This file contains Python code that merges and creates two separate datasets.
 One dataset is used for the descriptive analysis in py_project.py, while the other is specifically tailored for the quiz game itself.